AbakahAlexander/Single-Cycle-RISC-V-processor/README.md

 # RISC-V Processor Implementation in Verilog

-This repository contains a Verilog implementation of a simplified RISC-V processor.
+This is a Verilog implementation of a simplified RISC-V processor.
 The design incorporates key components required for executing fundamental RISC-V instructions and simulating their behavior.
 The project focuses on modular design and verification through simulation.

 ## Key Features
 - **Program Counter (PC)**: Manages the address of the current instruction.